Identifiable and interpretable nonparametric factor analysis: Theoretical Properties

 \subsection{Strict identifiability after post-processing}

-It is standard practice in the Bayesian factor analysis literature to apply post-processing to account for identifiability issues in inferring the factor loadings matrix in Gaussian linear factor models.
+It is standard practice in the Bayesian factor analysis literature to apply post-processing to account for identifiability issues in inferring the factor loadings matrix.
 We build on such approaches to develop a post-processing algorithm to infer parameters satisfying strict identifiability.
-After we obtain $M$ posterior samples from MCMC as $(\bm \Lambda^{(1)},\bm g^{(1)},\bm\Sigma^{(1)}),\ldots,(\bm \Lambda^{(M)},\bm g^{(M)},\bm\Sigma^{(M)})$, we apply the following steps.
+After post-processing, we have strict identifiability for each parameter. \begin{proposition}Suppose the data and model \eqref{eq: nifty+model} satisfy Assumptions \ref{assp: anchor}-\ref{assp: sigma}.
+After the post-processing steps described in Algorithm 1, the model parameters $(\bm \Lambda,\bm g,\bm\Sigma)$ are strictly identifiable. \end{proposition}